Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

 \subsection{Overview}

-The goal of this paper is to study classical enumerative invariants of the total space of line bundles over an elliptic curve $\E$, generalizing the case of the trivial bundle $\E\times\CC P^1$ studied by J. B\"ohm, C. Goldner and H. Markwig in \cite{bohm2020counts}.
+The goal of this paper is to study classical enumerative invariants of some ruled surfaces over an elliptic curve $\E$, generalizing the case of the trivial $\CC P^1$-bundle $\E\times\CC P^1$ studied by J. B\"ohm, C. Goldner and H. Markwig in \cite{bohm2020counts}.
 The principal tool is a correspondence theorem that relates the classical enumerative invariants to tropical counts of curves in suitable affine integer manifolds.
 Once in the scope of tropical geometry, it is then possible to use combinatorial techniques to relate the tropical counts to counts of floor diagrams and compute generating series using a Fock space approach.

-\textbf{Enumerative geometry and Gromov-Witten invariants.} The varieties we are interested in are constructed as follows.
-An elliptic curve $\E$ is a genus $1$ complex curve.
-A line bundle, or more precisely the projectivization of a line bundle, is some complex surface that is a $\CC P^1$-bundle over $\E$, constructed from a $\CC$-bundle over $\E$.
-To be consistent with notations used later in the paper, let us denote such a surface $\CC F_\delta$, where $\delta>0$ is the degree of the line bundle.
-The degree classifies these surfaces over $\E$, unless it is equal to $0$.
-The degree $0$ line bundles are classified by elements $\alpha\in\E$ and are denoted by $\CC F_{0,\alpha}$.
+\textbf{Enumerative geometry.} The varieties we are interested in are ruled surfaces over an elliptic curve.
+The latter are classified in \cite{hartshorne2013algebraic}.
+According to the classification, all but two are of the following form: take an elliptic curve $\E$ and a line bundle $\mathcal{L}$ over it, and then consider the projectivization $\PP(\mathcal{L}\oplus\mathcal{O})$ to get a complex surface that is a $\CC P^1$-bundle over $\E$.
+Such a surface is denoted by $\CC F$.
+If the degree $\delta$ of the line bundle is non-zero, it can assumed to be positive and there is only one surface up to isomorphism which is thus denoted by $\CC F_\delta$.
+If the degree is $0$, surfaces are classified by $\alpha\in\E\simeq\mathrm{Pic}\E$ up to inversion and the corresponding surface is denoted by $\CC F_{0,\alpha}$.

+\begin{rem} Theorems 2.12 and 2.15 in Surfaces chapter from \cite{hartshorne2013algebraic} classify $\CC P^1$-bundles over an elliptic curve, which are by definition obtained by projectivizing a rank $2$ vector bundle.
+In this paper, we only consider the surfaces associated to the decomposable ones.
+There are exactly two other surfaces up to isomorphism obtained from undecomposable one, and are not handled in this paper. \end{rem}